Welcome to today's edition of the Rush 24-7 podcast.

 We've been playing it since March 21st.

-No, Frank Coletta from the Powerhouse WJAR TV, uh, NBC affiliate Providence, uh, Rhode Island.
+No, Frank Coletta from the powerhouse, WJAR-TV, NBC affiliate Providence, Rhode Island.

 Yeah, so it's 35 days.

-I'm gonna dedicate this song to the drive-by media, and we're gonna dedicate it to Reverend Sharpton.
+I'm going to dedicate this song to the drive-by media, and we're going to dedicate it to Reverend Sharpton.

-We're gonna give a countdown so all of you drive-by journalists, uh, drive-by media types can get your recorders ready so that you can actually have a first-hand piece of evidence of the crime here.
+We're going to give a countdown so all of you drive-by journalists, drive-by media types, can get your recorders ready so that you can actually have a first-hand piece of evidence of the crime here.

 We'll do this as a service to you.

-I know you got your big Democrat press conference tonight, and you're all focused on that, but we'll we want to help here.
+I know you've got your big Democrat press conference tonight, and you're all focused on that, but we'll, because we want to help here.

 We want the drive-by media to be able to do their job.

-By the have you seen the story in the Financial Times that the carbon offset program is nothing but a fraud.
+Have you seen the story in the Financial Times that the carbon offset program is nothing but a fraud?

 Companies and individuals rushing to go green have been spending millions on carbon credit projects that yield few, if any, environmental benefits.